MLBAMGames/MLBGames/README.md

 Game panels can be customized to show or hide information.
 It can be changed in the settings menu.

-## _Standings_

-It will show League, Conference, Division or Wild card standings for any season.
-You can also display the league standing for all teams in Games tab by turning ON the option **Standing rank** in Settings tab.

 ## _Settings_

 ### _Customize Game panels_